brython-dev/brython/www/doc/en/intro.md

 function `alert()` (also defined in **browser**) which shows a popup window with the text passed as an argument.

-In this example, we use a module from Brython standard distribution, **browser.widgets.dialog**, with a class `InfoDialog` that displays a popup window.
+In this example, we use a module from the Brython standard distribution, **browser.widgets.dialog**, with a class `InfoDialog` that displays a popup window.